 Selkirk Mountain Caribou Park Proposal

 Two BC Auditor General reports have said that BC is not protecting biodiversity because parks are too few and too small.
-The park system needs to be be expanded, and parks must be connected by protected travel corridors if grizzly bears and mountain caribou are going to survive.
+The park system needs to be expanded, and parks must be connected by protected travel corridors if grizzly bears and mountain caribou are going to survive.

 Quesnel Lake Wilderness Proposal